ajrcarey/pdfium-render/README.md

 Version 0.8.9 changes the `Pdfium::bind_to_library()` and `Pdfium::pdfium_platform_library_name_at_path()`
 functions so they take and return `AsRef<Path>` and `PathBuf` types rather than strings, thanks to an excellent contribution from <https://github.com/heimmat>.
-This is done for consistency with the Rust standard library Strings can still be passed directly into `Pdfium::bind_to_library()` since both `String` and `str` implement `AsRef<Path>`.
+This is done for consistency with the Rust standard library.
+Strings can still be passed directly into `Pdfium::bind_to_library()` since both `String` and `str` implement `AsRef<Path>`.

 Version 0.8.8 adjusts the WASM implementation of `pdfium-render` to account for some small packaging